tsmith165/lazyvim-ubuntu-installer/README.md

 -   Installs and configures Visual Studio Code with essential extensions
 -   Installs and sets up LazyVim (Neovim config) with LSPs, plugins, and custom keybinds
 -   Configures devicons for enhanced visual file type recognition in Neovim
+-   Configures gnome-desktop to be able to render in 2560x1440

 ## Prerequisites